13rac1/git-dev-workflow/README.md

 Notes
 -----
 * This uses Ansible for configuration management.
-* It is designed for use with Ubuntu 12.04 LTS and Ubuntu 12.10.
+* It is designed for use with Ubuntu 12.04 LTS.
+It works with a minor warning in Ubuntu 12.10; to be fixed.
 * This initial version sets up dev/test/live environments for a single project only.
 * Git clean/reset is run on every environment update.
 All files must either be